rlivings39/learning-compilers/README.md

 This new data structure is another AST.

+When representing assembly in the compiler, one can choose at what level and fidelity to do so.

+The book introduces the idea of **pseudo registers**, things that can be used like registers in our assembly IR but that can't map directly to real registers as we use an unlimited supply of pseudo registers.

 ## Code emission

 This stage generates assembly code to a file on disk.
 The format will change a bit depending on the target platform.
 For linux always include